Cartoon-KAPOW!

 Benefits

-Laying out the benefits of a product or service shows the reader how it will make them or their lives better.
+Laying out the benefits of your product or service will show your readers how it will make them or their lives better.
 For example, your product might:

 Black hat SEO